Posts on

 • If you know any senior full-stack developers interested in working on the software for my current project, please introduce us!

-Week two hundred sixty-three was another week of learning.
+Week two hundred sixty-eight was another week of learning.
 Looking forward to next week!

 Current Project: Reading books about entrepreneurs and sharing what I learned from them